A Practical Guide to Design Systems

 3. Scalability

 As your team grows, the design system ensures everyone builds on the same foundation.
+A new junior developer can ship production-ready UI on day one by using the established components.

 Building Your First Design System